Mobility-Data-Space/mds-edc/docs/FAQ.md

 **Development mode** is used in the default docker-compose setup for ease of getting started, but it has significant limitations.

 **Dev Mode Characteristics:**

 - Stores all data **in-memory only** (ignores volume mounts)
 - Auto-unseals on startup (no seal/unseal required)
 - Uses fixed root token (security risk)
 - No TLS encryption
-- Not suitable for production use

-**Production Mode Requirements:**
+**Production Mode Recommendation:**

 - Persistent storage backend (Raft, Consul, etc.)
 - Proper seal/unseal mechanism (manual or auto-unseal with KMS)
 - TLS encryption for all communication
 - Authentication methods (AppRole, OIDC, etc.)
 - Audit logging enabled

-**When to migrate to production mode:**
-- When deploying to production environments
-- When runtime secrets must survive restarts
-- When security compliance is required
-- When high availability is needed

 See [Production Vault Setup Guide](deployment/production_vault_setup.md) for migration instructions.

 ### How do I store secrets in Vault for use with EDC?

-**⚠️ CRITICAL**: All secrets stored in HashiCorp Vault for EDC must follow a specific format.
+**CRITICAL**: All secrets stored in HashiCorp Vault for EDC must follow a specific format.
 This is a common source of configuration errors.

 **Required Format:**